dustinsanders/fgraphql/readme.md

 # fGraphQL
-### fGraphQL is a functional wrapper around GraphQL that allows all types to be used as functions
-### more information about GraphQL types can be found [here](http://graphql.org/graphql-js/type/)
+fGraphQL is a functional wrapper around GraphQL that allows all types to be used as functions, more information about GraphQL types can be found [here](http://graphql.org/graphql-js/type/).

 ## Installation
 `$ npm install fgraphql graphql`

-## fGraphQl API
+## API
-Exposes functions that returns GraphQL types, all types are individually exported as well as being attached to default export
+Exposes functions that returns GraphQL types, all types are individually exported as well as being attached to default export.
 * Scalar: returns GraphQL type
   * `boolean` or `gqlBoolean`
   * `float` or `gqlFloat`